 Mammograms are an extremely important component of early detection for breast cancer.
 Advancements in research and technology continue to improve this essential screening tool.
-The latest improvement, 3-D mammography, is now available in West Texas at the Shannon Women's Imaging Center.
+The latest improvement, 3-D mammography, is available in West Texas at the Shannon Imaging Center.

 What is 3-D mammography?

 Digital breast tomosynthesis, or 3-D mammography, utilizes the same x-ray technology as traditional mammography, or 2-D mammography.
 Three-dimensional images allow the breast tissue to be viewed in thin layers, or "slices."
-The layers allow miniscule details to be more readily exposed instead of possibly being hidden by overlapping breast tissue, particularly in patients with dense breasts.
+The layers allow minuscule details to be more readily exposed instead of possibly being hidden by overlapping breast tissue, particularly in patients with dense breasts.

 Numerous research studies have found an increase in earlier detection of breast cancers when traditional and 3-D screening methods are combined.

 Combining these screening methods increases the accuracy of detection, which decreases the number of call-back appointments for additional imaging.
 This spares our patients the inconvenience and, most important, the anxiety of of coming back for another appointment.

 Additionally, 3-D-guided biopsies are used when a suspected area is identified.
 This minimally invasive technique is used to target minuscule lesions that cannot be seen with traditional mammography alone.

 Some insurance plans do require a referral, depending on the type of exam.
 We recommend contacting your primary care provider's office or calling our Center.
 We are happy to assist you in obtaining a referral or provider's order for your exam.

 For more information or to make an appointment, contact: